Philippe Bruggisser: Swissair chief

 In July 2000, Bruggisser temporarily took over the operational management of Swissair.
 He then came under public pressure, when the ailing financial situation of the SAir Group became known.
-On average, the daily loss of Swissair and Sabena Swiss Francs one million each, with another million going every day into LTU and the French interests.
+On average, the daily loss of Swissair and Sabena was recorded at about one million CHF each, with another million going every day into LTU and the French interests.
 The administrative board began to order exit scenarios from the received shares in other airlines and dismissed Bruggisser in January 2001 with immediate effect.
 His successors, Moritz Suter and Mario Corti could not prevent the collapse of the Group in October 2001 and its liquidation in March 2002.

 Aftermath

 As a result, the press published that Bruggisser was primarily responsible for the expansion and the demise of Swissair.
 Bruggisser initially largely withdrew from public life.
 In November 2006, he failed in his attempt to be elected to the Board of the South African Airways.

 The prosecutor of the Canton of Zurich brought charges against Bruggisser and another 18 people in March 2006 in connection with the Swissair bankruptcy case.
 They were accused of forging documents, mismanagement and damage to creditors among other things.
 Bruggisser was charged with false certification.

 From 2009 to 2010 Brugisser was again active in the aviation industry as CEO and chairman of VistaJet.